lenabaur/SS18_XML_Praktikum/README.md

       Aufgabenblatt 3:      >BaseX installieren<

-      A1 - Lena - weitgehend erledigt          > erweitert UML aus A1 von AB2 <   ;
+      A1 - Lena - weitgehend erledigt, DocBook in Bearbeitung(Melisa)          > erweitert UML aus A1 von AB2 <   ;
       A2 - offen   ;

       Aufgabenblatt 4: